Singularity of Full Scaling Limits of Planar Nearcritical Percolation: Introduction

 \section{Introduction}

 Percolation theory has attracted more and more attention since Smirnov's proof of the conformal invariance of critical percolation interfaces on the triangular lattice.
 This was the missing link for the existence of a unique scaling limit of critical exploration paths.
 In the sequel, not only limits of exploration paths, but also limits of full percolation configurations have been explored.
 To obtain a scaling limit, one considers percolation on a lattice with mesh size $\e>0$ and lets $\e$ tend to $0$.
 In the case of the full configuration limit, it is a-priori not clear, in what sense, or in what topology, the limit $\e\to0$ shall be taken.
-There are several possibilities, which are explained in \cite[p.\ 1770ff]{ss11}.
-For example, Camia and Newman established the full scaling limit of critical percolation on the triangular lattice as an ensemble of oriented loops, see \cite{cn6}.
+There are several possibilities, nine of them are explained in \cite[p.\ 1770ff]{ss11}.
+It is highly non-trivial that these different approaches yield equivalent results.
+Camia and Newman established the full scaling limit of critical percolation on the triangular lattice as an ensemble of oriented loops, see \cite{cn6}.
 Schramm and Smirnov suggested to look at the set of quads which are crossed by the percolation configuration and constructed a nice topology for that purpose, the so-called Quad-Crossing-Topology, see \cite{ss11}.
-It has the advantage that it yields the existence of limit points for free (by compactness).
-Therefore we choose to work with their set-up.
+Since it is closely related to the original physical motivation of percolation and it yields the existence of limit points for free (by compactness), we choose to work with Schramm and Smirnov's set-up.